kerri-hicks/pdf-attestation-tool/QUICK_START.md

 ### "This plugin requires WordPress Multisite"
 - Your WordPress is not set up for multisite
 - The plugin only works with multisite (by design)
-- See plugin README for single-site adaptation instructions
+- See the README file for single-site adaptation instructions (not tested, so not guaranteed to work!)

 ### PDF Upload Tool doesn't appear
 - Make sure you're logged in as a user with upload permissions
 - Make sure you're on the site admin, not network admin
-- Go to: Tools → PDF Upload Tool (not Network Admin)
+- Go to: Media → PDF Upload Tool (not Network Admin)

 ### Can't upload PDFs through media library
 - This is expected!
 PDFs are blocked from the standard library
-- Use Tools → PDF Upload Tool instead
+- Use Media → PDF Upload Tool instead
 - This ensures all PDFs go through attestation

 ### No records appear in Network Attestations dashboard
-- Wait a few seconds after uploading (sometimes there's a delay)
+- Wait a few seconds after uploading
 - Refresh the page
 - Make sure at least one PDF has been uploaded
-- Check that you're looking at Network Admin (not regular admin)
+- Check that you're looking at Network Admin (not regular site admin)

 ### Forgot to remove PDF from allowed file types
-- PDFs will still be blocked by the plugin
+- PDFs should still be blocked by the plugin
 - But it's recommended to remove it from settings for consistency
 - Go to Network Admin → Settings and remove `pdf` from the file list